opensearch-project/project-website/_posts/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors.md

 To get started, you'll need binary vector data.
 Luckily, many models now generate embeddings in binary format.
 For example, the Cohere Embed v3 model generates binary vectors.

-Binary vectors are arrays of zeros and ones, such as `[0, 1, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0, 1, 1, 0, 0]`.
-However, OpenSearch requires binary vectors packed into an `int8` byte format.
+Binary vectors are arrays of 1s and 0s, such as `[0, 1, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0, 1, 1, 0, 0]`.
+However, OpenSearch requires that binary vectors be packed into an `int8` byte format.
 For example, the preceding bit array would be converted to `[108, -116]`, as shown in the following image.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic2.png" alt="binary-vector-packing" class="img-centered"/>